Bernard Fox (actor): Early life

 Fox was a fifth-generation performer.
-He was born in Port Talbot, Glamorgan, the son of Queenie (née Barrett) and Gerald Lawson, both stage actors.
+He was born in Port Talbot, Glamorgan, Wales the son of Queenie (née Barrett) and Gerald Lawson, both stage actors.
 He had an older sister, Mavis, and his uncle was British actor Wilfrid Lawson.

 Career

 Film

-Fox began his film career at the age of 18 months, and by age 14 was an apprentice assistant manager of a theatre.
+Fox began his film career at the age of 18 months and by age 14 was an apprentice assistant manager of a theatre.
 After serving with the Royal Navy in World War II and the Korean War, he resumed his acting career and appeared in over 30 cinema films from 1956 to 2004, including two cinematic dramatizations of the sinking of the doomed passenger liner the RMS Titanic, separated by 39 years, viz, Titanic (1997) (as Colonel Archibald Gracie IV) and an earlier version of the tragedy A Night to Remember (1958) uncredited as Frederick Fleet, appearing very briefly in the film but with the memorable line, "Iceberg, dead ahead sir!" as a lookout stationed in the ship's crow's nest.
 His other screen roles ranged from supporting parts in broad comedies (Yellowbeard, Herbie Goes to Monte Carlo, and The Private Eyes, playing a homicidal butler in the last) to supplying the voice of the Chairmouse in the Disney animated features The Rescuers and The Rescuers Down Under.
 He played the role of Winston Havelock, a put-out-to-grass former Royal Flying Corps airman in the 1999 adventure film The Mummy.
 In 2004, Fox made his final appearance in Surge of Power: The Stuff of Heroes.